aurelia/framework/doc/article/en-US/cheat-sheet.md

   </source-code>
 </code-listing>

-> Info
-> Like the `if` attribute, you can also use a `template` tag to group a collection of elements that don't have a parent element and place the `repeat` on the `template` element.

 Contextual items availabe inside a repeat template:

 * `$index` - The index of the item in the array.